Mary Anne Krupsak: Political career

 Krupsak was a member of the New York State Assembly from 1969 to 1973, sitting in the 178th and 179th New York State Legislatures.
 Her district included Montgomery County and part of Schenectady.
-She was a member of the New York State Senate from 1973 to 1975.
+In 1972, she ran as a Democrat to replace retiring Dalwin Niles in the newly redistricted 44th district of the New York State Senate.
+She served in the state senate from 1973 to 1975.

 In May 1974, Krupsak announced her intention to seek the Democratic nomination for Lieutenant Governor of New York.
 She was initially rebuffed by the state Democratic committee which in June endorsed a then-novice politician, Mario Cuomo, for the position.
 Krupsak campaigned through the primary season and won the strong support of women's rights groups, labor unions, and liberal organizations.
 In the September primary she handily beat both Cuomo and a second rival, liberal Manhattanite Antonio Olivieri.
 She was elected lieutenant governor in the election of November 1974.

 Contrary to widely reported comments during the campaign, Krupsak was not the first woman nominated by a major New York political party for statewide office.
 That distinction belongs to Florence Knapp, a Republican nominated for (and elected to) New York Secretary of State in 1924.
 Krupsak, however, was the first woman elected to the lieutenant governorship.

 Elected with Governor Hugh Carey, Krupsak became upset with how Carey treated her in office and felt she was not given enough to do.
 After committing to run for a second term with Carey in 1978, Krupsak decided to withdraw from the ticket and instead challenge Carey for the Democratic nomination for governor.
 She lost the Democratic primary to Carey, and after running unsuccessfully for Congress in 1980, she retired from politics.